 - 1813: Austria declares war on France.

-- 1822 St. David’s College (University of Modern Day Wales, Lampeter) founded in Wales by Bishop Thomas Burgess of St. Wales.
+- 1822 St. David’s College (University of Modern Day Wales, Lampeter) was founded in Wales by Bishop Thomas Burgess of St. Wales.

 - 1833: The city of Chicago was founded in America.